pitizzzle/xray-clipboarder/README.md

 It is not distributed via the Chrome Web Store.
 For now, you have to download it manually.

-+ Go to the [Releases](https://github.com/pitizzzle/xray-clipboarder/releases) page, and find the newest release.
++ Go to the [Releases](https://github.com/pitizzzle/xray-clipboarder/releases) page, and find the newest release (at the top).

-+ Download the "Source code (zip)", and extract the contained files.
++ Download the asset "Source code (zip)", and extract the contained files.

 + Open Chrome, and navigate to the settings ([chrome://extensions](chrome://extensions/)).